Code-Institute-Submissions/Video-game-API-practice/README.md

 - *SOLVED* When clicking the back button the results shown were always for the first page of results regardless of which page was supposed to be presented, this was due to the session storage value for page number being reset to one when the game information page was opened.

-- Occasionally one of the random games doesn't load leaving an empty space, a fix will be provided in a further update.
+- *SOLVED* Occasionally one of the random games wasn't loading, leaving an empty space, this was due to my randomly generated number for the random game function exceeding the number of games on the API's pages.

 # Scalability